Maksymilian Berezowski

 Berezowski studied at the Frunze Military Academy in Moscow and later held the rank of Major in the Polish Armed Forces.

 Berezowski authored many known and widely read books.
 He was a popular and respected journalist specializing in international relations and politics.
 He served as a correspondent for Trybuna Ludu and the Polish Press Agency (PAP) and was based in from 1963 to 1965 London, as well for nine years in the United States.
 In 1971, he was in Canada as a visiting journalist sponsored by the Department of External Affairs.
 Berezowski was also a radio and television commentator.
-He held an IREX scholarship at the Center of International Studies at Princeton University during 1977–1978 writing The role of morality in the conduct of U.S. foreign policy.
+He held an IREX scholarship at the Center of International Studies at Princeton University during 1977–1978, writing The role of morality in the conduct of U.S. foreign policy.

-He systematically visited the United States refreshing his contacts and knowledge directly from sources in various U.S. administrations that he later wrote about in his books.
+Berezowski systematically visited the United States, refreshing his contacts and knowledge by meeting directly with sources across various U.S. administrations, which he later wrote about in his books.
+An example was the publication of The Career of Richard Nixon following the Watergate scandal, which described the president and interpreted the events.